 photography is my “magic carpet” that takes me from place to place, meeting new people and sharing in new experiences and THIS is what it’s all about for me.

 So, today I am going to take you back to my home state of Vermont for the wedding of Whitney & Joe.
 Joe is an old high school buddy of mine, one who I admittedly have not kept the best touch with over the years but is a very special person, as is his whole family.
+So I ensured that I got him the best gift and the best groomsmen gifts for his troupe.
 When I was in 11th grade my mother (grandmother who adopted me) had a heart attack and had to move into an assisted living program (I referenced this in my Risk, Regret, Reward video).
 At this time she could not have kids living with her, and although I was only 16 at the time it was time for me to move on, and out on my own.
 Joe, and his family took me in for the summer until I could figure out what I wanted to do and that was something in my life that I will never forget and is one of the reasons Joe is the special guy that he is.

 I was beyond excited and honored when Joe contacted me, almost out of the blue now all of these years later about his wedding.
 After all I know there are so many talented Vermont Wedding Photographers.
 It brought back a lot of memories, and it also reminded me about the things I was speaking about above, and why I love photography and what it means to me, and how it’s gotten to a point where the end results of “photography” are the least of it.
 Did I love going, taking a trip and making nice looking images.. yes, of course.
 But, whats the real take away here?
 I got to be apart of his story, I got to help him plan parts of the wedding, I got to be there with him.
 It’s the experience that I desire and drives me, much more so than any end result.
 Just think.. if you could sit down with Barbra Walters, and ask her what drives her to keep interviewing people and reporting on stories.. its not going to be the actual process of the interview, its going to be the –experiences– she gets to partake in and the people she gets to meet along the way.
 The “interview” becomes second nature to a pro like that.